John Madden: Legacy

 Madden was also known for working the annual Thanksgiving Day games for CBS and later Fox.
 He would award a turkey or turducken to the winning team.
-He would also award a turkey drumstick to players of the winning team following the Thanksgiving Day game, often bringing out a "nuclear turkey" with as many as eight drumsticks on it for the occasion.
+He awarded a turkey drumstick to players of the winning team following the Thanksgiving Day game, often bringing out a "nuclear turkey" with as many as eight drumsticks on it for the occasion.
 The drumsticks served as an odd take on the "player of the game" award.
-Madden stopped announcing the Thanksgiving Day games after he moved to ABC in 2002, but the tradition continued.
-Fox, CBS, and the NFL Network present the Galloping Gobbler to the game's "Most Valuable" player.
+In 2002, Madden stopped announcing the Thanksgiving Day games after he moved to ABC, but the tradition continued.
+Fox, CBS, the NFL Network, and later NBC presented the Galloping Gobbler to the game's "Most Valuable" player until 2015.

-The NFL is now honoring John Madden every Thanksgiving.
-This started in 2022.
-A recording of John Madden was played before each of the Thanksgiving games in 2022.
-There also will be a “Madden player of the game” after each game.
+Following his death, the NFL now honors Madden every Thanksgiving.
+Beginning in 2022, the entire tripleheader of games was dubbed the "John Madden Thanksgiving Celebration".
+A recording of Madden was played before each of the Thanksgiving games in 2022, and has continued since, along with the awarding of a “Madden Player of the Game” after each game, with NBC continuing on the tradition of awarding the turkey legs to its players of the game.

 All-Madden team

 In 1984, Madden took the advice of NFL coach John Robinson—a friend of Madden since elementary school—and created the "All-Madden" team, a group of players who Madden thought represented football and played the game the way he thought it should be played.
-Madden continued to pick the All-Madden team through the 2001 season when he left to move to ABC and Monday Night Football.
-Madden added his "Haul of Fame" for his favorite players, he created a special 10th Anniversary All-Madden team in 1994, an All-Madden Super Bowl Team in 1997, and an All-Time All-Madden team in 2000.
-All Madden was also the title of Madden's third best-selling book (after Hey, Wait A Minute?
-I Wrote a Book and One Knee Equals Two Feet).
+Madden continued to pick the All-Madden team to the 2001 season when he left to move to ABC and Monday Night Football.
+Madden added his "Hall of Fame" for his favorite players.
+He created a special 10th Anniversary All-Madden team in 1994, an All-Madden Super Bowl Team in 1997, and an All-Time All-Madden team in 2000.
+All Madden was the title of Madden's third best-selling book, after Hey, Wait A Minute?
+I Wrote a Book and One Knee Equals Two Feet.